tgfrerer/island/README_RPI5.md

 Once the Vulkan SDK is installed, it might be a good idea to restart the Raspberry Pi.
 Once rebooted, verify that the install was successful by calling: `echo $VULKAN_SDK`.
 If successful, this should print out the correct path to the local Vulkan SDK installation directory.

-## Download & Compile Island
+## 3.)
+Download & Compile Island

 As for compiling Island, and its example applications, follow the [Setup Instructions in the main Readme](README.md#setup-instructions)

 > [!NOTE]
 > Most examples should work, with a few having quirks.

-* The Hello World Example will not work out of the box, since the Raspberry Pi 5 does not support texture images at 8K resolution.
+* The [Hello World Example](./apps/examples/hello_world/) will not work out of the box, since the Raspberry Pi 5 does not support texture images at 8K resolution.
 Rescale the images first.
 * Similarly the Screenshot Example will not work out of the box.
 Rescale the image to `2040x1024` and all will be fine...

-* The Bitonic Merge Sort Example will not work out of the box, since the Raspberry Pi 5 does not support workgroup sizes of `1024`.
+* The [Bitonic Merge Sort Example](./apps/examples/bitonic_merge_sort_example/) will not work out of the box, since the Raspberry Pi 5 does not support workgroup sizes of `1024`.
 Set this to `256` and it will work.